ruff-drivers/ruff-v1-usb-camera-manager/README.md

 # USB Camera Manager for Ruff

-This package manager all of the cameras with USB interfae that is compatible with the protocol of UVC(USB Video Class).
+This package manages all of the cameras with USB interfae that is compatible with the protocol of UVC(USB Video Class).

 This package has two parts: one is the camera manager and the other is the driver of camera.